-How to get more Instagram followers in 7 ways
+11 ways to get more Instagram followers

-1) Create a clear Instagram strategy
+1. Create a clear Instagram strategy

-Using any social network aimlessly can lead to wasted resources and a low return on investment—and Instagram is no exception.
-Having a strategy in place will help you define what you want to achieve, so you can better target and attract new followers relevant to your business.
+Using any marketing platform without a plan leads to wasted resources and a low return on investment—and Instagram is no exception.
+Whether you’re starting from scratch or adjusting your current Instagram efforts, a clear strategy will define what you want to achieve so you can target and attract the right followers to align with your business goals.

 Research your competitors